 - For an individually designed qualified plan that has received an IRS favorable determination letter, the date of the last such letter

-If the form indicates that the plan satisfies the Code’s minimum coverage requirements by use of the average benefit test, the IRS might request
+- If the form indicates that the plan satisfies the Code’s minimum coverage requirements by use of the average benefit test, the IRS might request supporting data.

 For further information, please contact the author of this article, Larry R. Goldstein, or any other member of the McGuireWoods employee benefits team.